 The City of Santa Monica’s Reed Park Pop-Up Grant Program is a new opportunity for Santa Monica residents, businesses, and community organizations to engage and connect with one another through temporary enhancements, events, or programming in Reed Park, located at 1133 7th Street.

 Congratulations to the winners of the Reed Park Pop-Up Grant program!
-Below is a list of awardees creating events for everyone to enjoy.
+Below is a list of awardees creating events for everyone to enjoy (information subject to change).
 Bring family and friends to enjoy these community gatherings.

 Chinese New Year Celebration: Chinese New Year showcase and workshop that will be held in Joslyn Hall, to teach the community about Chinese culture.
 The West LA Chinese Children’s Choir will sing Chinese songs and teach the audience words to sing along.
 Chinese New Year-themed arts and crafts will also be offered.